 - Watch for any adverse effects: Call your healthcare provider right away if you experience or notice any of the following symptoms: asymmetrical droopy eyelids, a change/increase in the inability to swallow, or any trouble swallowing.”

-With the changes from the Botox they administer, they ensure that there will be the least possible risk for complications.
+With the changes from the Botox they administer, they ensure that there will be the least possible risk of complications.
 If you want to schedule a consultation or an appointment directly for Botox, reach out to Hamilton Health and Wellness.